 Further, the term "definitive care" is used to mean a place where a patient will receive complete care for their injuries or illness.
 Definitive care implies safety from police and other fascists and enough calm that the patient can relax.
-This typically means advanced medical care, but for minor injuries or when advanced medical care is not available, definitive care might mean treatment in the back of a sympathetic cafe.
+This typically means advanced medical care, but for have happened before?
+Are there choke points along the route where protesters will be forced into close proximity with with the police?
+These may lead to confrontations.